-The American Geophysical Union (AGU) Cryosphere Focus Group Executive Committee announces a call for nominations for the 2017 Nye Lecturer and the Cryosphere Early Career Award.
+The American Geophysical Union (AGU) Cryosphere Section Executive Committee announces a call for nominations for the 2017 Nye Lecturer and the Cryosphere Early Career Award.

 The Nye Lecturer is selected based on highlighting and recognizing an outstanding cryospheric scientist and her/his recent accomplishments as well as the individual’s ability to present exciting science to the non-cryosphere community of AGU scientists.
 To qualify for the Nye Lecturer, nominees must be an active AGU member.